About AHS

 Vision

-The African Historical Society facilitates young African and African-descended students, scholars, educators, and nation-builders in gaining broad access to the ancient information and knowledge contained in African manuscripts and artefacts.
-These well-grounded, inspired students, scholars and nation-builders will lead Africa and African-descended communities and cosmopolitan communities at large, into a vibrant and flourishing future emboldened by a comprehensive knowledge of the worldview, vision and accomplishments of African heroes and ancestors, to overcome the shortcomings and challenges of the past, present and the future.
+The African Historical Society facilitates young and mature African and African-descended students, scholars, educators, and nation-builders in gaining broad access to ancient, medieval and contemporary information contained in African textual artefacts and excavations.
+These well-grounded, inspired students, scholars, nation-builders and allies will lead Africa and African-descended communities and cosmopolitan communities at large, into a vibrant and flourishing future emboldened by a comprehensive knowledge of the worldview, vision and contributions to global civilization and culture of Africans.
 Moreover, to present a more comprehensive appreciation for the value of African history and cultural institutions for surmounting modern challenges.
+AHS represents a decolonial initiative scientifically deconstructing colonial era scholarship.

-The African Historical Society is conceptualized as a not-for-profit (501c3).
+The African Historical Society is a not-for-profit open access based institution.

 AHS